SageHack/hacklair/content/the-hacklair.md

 +++

 It’s this website.
-Yep everything is on [this GitHub repo](https://github.com/SageHack/hack-lair).
+I use Git to version all changes.

 Why?
 Because it’s a prototype of decentralised versionable websites.